Mammography is radiography or x-ray of the breast, and is referred to as either:

 An x-ray of the breast

-At the same time as the two mammograms are taken, a camera takes images of the breast - every 2 degrees - the computer reconstructs this into 1mm slices through the breast.
+The 3D tomosynthesis takes images through the breast while the mammogram is taken, and the computer reconstructs this into 1mm slices through the breast.

 Yes - you will be taken through your images by a specialist radiologist at your appointment.

 Screening mammography is a wellness test, and may detect breast problems before you have any symptoms or concerns.
 It may show changes in the breast up to two years before you or your doctor can feel a breast lump.
 This early detection of small breast cancers is important as it enables early treatment for the cancer.Diagnostic mammography is used to assist in the diagnosis of an area of concern already identified by you or your doctor.

 Regular screening mammography is recommended for all women over 40 years of age.
 Plus there are other recommendations:

 We maintain strict processes to ensure our mammography service meets international quality standards.

 You will be asked to remove your clothing from the waist up, and given a gown to wear.
 For ease of undressing, you may like to wear a shirt and a skirt, or trousers.